ashushm-01/ashushm-01/README.md

 Backend engineer working on systems where multiple services interact and depend on each other.

-Builds APIs and backend services that handle real-world scenarios such as retries, failures, and inconsistent states across components.
+Builds APIs and backend services that handle real-world scenarios such as failures, retries, and inconsistent states across components.

-Focuses on debugging running systems, improving performance through better data access patterns, and ensuring stable behavior under load.
+Focuses on **debugging running systems**, improving performance through **query optimization and efficient data access**, and ensuring **stable behavior under real-world load**.

+Works across the full flow — from request handling to background jobs and data persistence — with an emphasis on **predictability, reliability, and maintainability**.

 ---